code-not-found/code-not-found.github.io/_posts/spring-batch/2018-11-11-spring-batch-admin-example.md

 ## Creating a Spring Batch Task

-Spring Cloud Data Flow is a toolkit for building data processing pipelines.
+Spring Cloud Data Flow is **a toolkit for building data processing pipelines**.
 The pipelines consist of Spring Boot applications.
 This means we can run a Spring Boot batch job using a Data Flow server.

 All we need to do is annotate our existing `SpringBatchApplication` with `@EnableTask` as shown below.

 This class-level annotation tells Spring Cloud Task to bootstrap it's functionality.
 It enables a `TaskConfigurer` that registers the application in a `TaskRepository`.

 Spring Cloud Task will also [associate the execution of a batch job with a task's execution](https://docs.spring.io/spring-cloud-task/docs/1.3.0.RELEASE/reference/htmlsingle/#batch-association){:target="_blank"} so that one can be traced back to the other.
-This is by default in any context that has both a Spring Batch Job configured and the `spring-cloud-task-batch` JAR available within the classpath.
+This association is by default in any context that has both a Spring Batch Job configured and the `spring-cloud-task-batch` JAR available within the classpath.

-We can now create a [Spring Cloud Task](https://spring.io/projects/spring-cloud-task){:target="_blank"} as we will see in the next section.
+We can now define a [Spring Cloud Task](https://spring.io/projects/spring-cloud-task){:target="_blank"} as we will see in the next section.

 {% highlight xml %}
 package com.codenotfound.batch;